lboeman/SolarArbiter.github.io/dashboard_documentation.md

 roles and permissions.
 An accompanying workflow description can be found in the [Data Access Workflow Document](/data-access-workflow/).

-User, permission and role administation can be accessed by clicking the 'User Administration' link in the Account menu in the top right corner of the site.
+User, permission and role administation can be accessed by clicking the **User Administration** link in the Account menu in the top right corner of the site.
     <img class="my-3" src="/images/admin_menu.png"/>